Send-only Mail Server with Exim on Debian 6 (Squeeze)

 This guide has been deprecated and is no longer being maintained.

 Many Linux server applications need to send email; cron jobs use mail services to deliver reports on jobs that have run, web applications require mail support for user registration functions, and other applications may need to send alerts via SMTP.
-This guide will help you install and configure the lightweight Exim MTA (Mail Transfer Agent) on your Debian 6 (Squeeze) Linux VPS.
+This guide will help you install and configure the lightweight Exim MTA (Mail Transfer Agent) on your Debian 6 (Squeeze) Linode.

 You’ll gain the ability to send mail from

 localhost through either a traditional “sendmail” style interface, or via port 25 locally.
 As this guide is not intended to provide a full send/receive mail solution, please refer to our other email guides for ways to implement such configurations.

 It is assumed that you’ve already followed the steps outlined in our getting started guide.
 If you are new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.
 Make sure you’re logged into your Linode as “root” via SSH before proceeding.